mathjax/MathJax-docs/dynamic.rst

 that loads a ``file://`` URL into a page that comes from the web (for security reasons).
 That means that you can't have your GreaseMonkey script load a local copy of MathJax, so you have to refer to a server-based copy.
-The MathJax CDN works nicely for this.
+In the scripts below, you need to insert the URL of a copy of MathJax from your own server.

 ----

-Here is a script that runs MathJax in any document that contains MathML (whether it includes MathJax or not).
-That allows browsers that don't have native MathML support to view any web pages with MathML, even if they say it only works in Firefox and IE+MathPlayer.
+Here is a script that runs MathJax in any document that contains MathML (whether its includes MathJax or not).
+That allows browsers that don't have native MathML support to view any web pages with MathML, even if they say it only works in Forefox and IE+MathPlayer.

 .. code-block:: javascript